pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 Community Manager
 ~~~~~~~~~~~~~~~~~

-A Community Manager is responsible for supporting the entire pyfar community by posting announcements on communication channels (currently only on the Slack channel), organising and/or coordinating events (e.g. retreats, workshops), and ensuring that the project remains welcoming and friendly to newcomers.
+A Community Manager is responsible for communicating with the pyfar community by posting general announcements on communication channels, organizing and/or coordinating events (e.g. retreats, workshops), and ensuring that the project remains welcoming and friendly to newcomers.

 Package specific roles
 ~~~~~~~~~~~~~~~~~~~~~~